Welcome to Bradford

 The city is well connected with the outside world, having a short motorway (the M606) linking it to the M62 trans-Pennine route, and having no less than two main railway stations at Forster Square and Bradford Interchange in the city centre (the latter also containing an integrated and recently refurbished bus station).
 Leeds Bradford International Airport is close nearby at Yeadon, serving internal flights as well as well as scheduled and charter flights to mainland Europe and beyond.

 Bradford itself is famous as the birthplace of the composer Delius, the author and playwright J.B.
 Priestley, the novelist John Braine (one of the 1950s "angry young men", and author of "Room at the Top"), the astrophysicist and cosmologist Sir Fred Hoyle (who was born in the outlying village of Gilstead and who spent his early years in Bingley) the artist David Hockney (whose works are included in the 1853 Gallery in Saltaire, and (of course) the Bronte sisters, (who were born at what is now known as the Bronte Birthplace in the village of Thornton - now a suburb of the city to the west) before moving on to live at Haworth (where they grew up and wrote their classic novels - including "Wuthering Heights" and "Jane Eyre").
-Having such a fine cultural heritage the city attracts attention at the international level, and recently paid host to the first Bradford Literature Festival (which it is hoped will become an annual event).
+Having such a fine cultural heritage the city attracts attention at the international level, and in 2015 paid host to the first Bradford Literature Festival (which it is hoped will become an annual event).

 Bradford is also famous as the location of the UK's National Media Museum, the Peace Museum, an Industrial Museum, and the Alhambra Theatre.
 Educational establishments include the University of Bradford, Bradford College and Shipley College, with notable schools in the area including Bradford Grammar School, Bingley Grammar School, St. Bede's and Woodhouse Grove (where Charlotte Bronte taught for a while).